russell-archer/StoreHelper/README.md

 ```

 ## Validating Transactions
 A key point to note is how we **validate** transactions.
-Every time our app receives a transaction (e.g. when a purchase is made) from the App Store
-via `StoreKit`, the transaction has **already passed through a verification process** to confirm whether the transaction is signed by the App Store
-for **this app** for **this device**.
+Every time our app receives a transaction (e.g. when a purchase is made) from the App Store via `StoreKit`, the transaction has **already passed through a verification process** to confirm whether the transaction is signed by the App Store for **this app** for **this device**.

-> That is, Storekit2 does **automatic** transaction ("receipt") verification for you.
+> That is, `Storekit2` does **automatic** transaction ("receipt") verification for you.
 So, no more using OpenSSL to decrypt and read App Store receipts or sending receipts to an Apple server for verification!
 >
 > Note that the App Store cryptographically secures and signs each transaction using the industry-standard JSON Web Signature (`JWS`) format.
 >
 > The `Transaction` object provides access to the underling JWS as a `String` property, so you may perform your own validation if required (although this probably won't be necessary for most apps).

-In our `StoreHelper.purchase(_:)` method, we call StoreKit's `product.purchase()` method and get a `PurchaseResult` back that indicates `success`,
-`userCancelled`, or `pending`.
+In our `StoreHelper.purchase(_:)` method, we call StoreKit's `product.purchase()` method and get a `PurchaseResult` back that indicates `success`, `userCancelled`, or `pending`.
 The call to `product.purchase()` may also throw an exception, which indicates that the purchase failed.

-If the purchase seems to have succeeded (`PurchaseResult == .success`), StoreKit has already automatically attempted to validate the transaction,
-returning the result of this validation wrapped in a `VerificationResult`.
+If the purchase seems to have succeeded (`PurchaseResult == .success`), `StoreKit2` has already automatically attempted to validate the transaction, returning the result of this validation wrapped in a `VerificationResult`.

 We check the `VerificationResult<Transaction>` to see if the transaction passed or failed the verification process.
-This is equivalent to receipt
+This is equivalent to receipt validation in `StoreKit1`.
-validation in StoreKit1.

 If the verification process is a success we update our collection of purchased product ids and give the user access to the purchased product.